 There are particular documents that must be filed to start an appeal, and there are timelines in which this must be done.
 Most appeals must be filed within 30 days of the original decision.
 There are filing costs for starting an appeal.

 Appeals are very difficult legal applications, and there are a lot of rules about the documents that must be filed, as well as the way you present an appeal in court.
 You will need to prepare a legal brief, called a ‘factum,’ and you will need to know about the law that applies to your case.
 Appeals are not an opportunity to have your entire case re-heard or re-tried.
 When you appear in appeal court, you must speak about the errors in law or fact that you are alleging the judge made when initially hearing your case.
 This process is very difficult to do, especially for those who do not have legal training.
 Decisions to file an appeal should be made with the help of legal advice.
 Remember that you may have to pay costs to the other person if the appeal is not successful.

-For more information about appeals, please speak with a lawyer, or click here.
+For more information on varying a court order, click here.